Eye of the Wind

-Eye of the Wind is a brigantine built in 1911 at the C. H. Lühring shipyard in Brake, Germany, originally as a topsail schooner named Friedrich.
+Eye of the Wind is a brigantine converted in the 1970s from the topsail schooner Friedrich built in 1911 at the C. H. Lühring shipyard in Brake, Germany.

 History

-Friedrich was initially used as a schooner for the South American hide trade.
+The schooner Friedrich initially sailed in the South American hide trade.
 In 1923 she was registered in Sweden, under the name Merry, and was used for transport in the Baltic and North seas and for fishing herring off the coast of Iceland during summer.
 In 1969, then stripped of her masts and sailing as a motor vessel, she was severely damaged in a fire that almost destroyed her.

 In 1973 a group of sailing enthusiasts, including Anthony "Tiger" Timbs, who later became her Master, began rebuilding her at Faversham, England.
-In this restoration she was re-rigged as a brigantine by Master Rigger Wally Buchanan.
+In this restoration she was re-rigged as a brigantine by master rigger Wally Buchanan.
 After the restoration was completed she was given the name Eye of the Wind, inspired by Sir Peter Scott's 1961 book.
-In October 1976 she set sail for Australia, the first voyage since the restoration, three years and eight months after her purchase by the new owners.
+In October 1976 she set sail for Australia three years and eight months after her purchase by the new owners.

-In 1978, she set sail from Plymouth as the flagship of Operation Drake, a 2-year sailing expedition, which brought her back to London in December 1980.
+In 1978, she sailed from Plymouth as the flagship of Operation Drake, a 2-year sailing expedition, which brought her back to London in December 1980.

-While under the care of Tiger Timbs the ship was commissioned for several film roles.
+While under the care of Timbs the ship was commissioned for several film roles.
 During the filming of Tai-Pan, the film producers fitted her with a set of tan sails in order to be able to play two different ships.
 The tan sails were retained after filming.